guliujian/admin/README.md

 # admin
-this is a new project for admin
+this is a new project for admin and there is all bugs.